kareemsasa3/arachne/docs/ENVIRONMENT_MIGRATION_SUMMARY.md

 - **Support both development and production** environments
 - **Enable easy testing** and validation of configurations

-This centralized environment variable system provides a robust, secure, and maintainable foundation for the portfolio project's configuration management.
+This centralized environment variable system provides a robust, secure, and maintainable foundation for the arachne project's configuration management.